 Dr. Dustin Sulak, an integrative medicine physician based in Maine, has seen mixed results with patients who use CBD.
 “There’s a portion of people who take it before bed and sleep great, and then others who are not affected,” he says, adding that some research has found that CBD can actually keep individuals awake at night.
 “Like everything when it comes to cannabis, there’s a wide individual variability.”

 3. Sleep issues stemming from anxiety and pain disorders may benefit from CBD

 “For many people, their sleep issues may be rooted in anxiety,” says Dr. Chris Winter, sleep specialist and Sleep Advisor to Sleep.com.
 “It’s not that they can’t sleep, it’s that they’re scared that they cannot.
 That anxiety loop can make it such that people will take longer to fall asleep, and that’s where I can see CBD coming into play.”

 One 2020 study found that individuals who took CBD for treatment for anxiety and depression reported less symptoms and an improvement in their ability to perform daily functions.
 The three-month study mentioned above also found sustained decrease in anxiety symptoms with use of CBD.

 Studies show that pain, especially the anxiety around pain disrupting sleep, may be treated with CBD.
 One analysis concluded that CBD is effective for pain management, especially when inhaled.

 Ways to use CBD

-You can use CBD through oral, inhalation, and topical forms such as:
+You can use CBD through oral, inhaled, sublingual, transdermal, and topical forms such as: